 And with the last one for the month, Celia from SPHS is back with her Month 2 Intern Insights.
 She’s getting a real look at how legal teams support the district and solve problems every day.
 Check out what she had to say!

-about 2 months ago, Anne Arundel County Public Schools
+3 months ago, Anne Arundel County Public Schools

 Intern Insights Celia month 2